Michigan Technological University Winter Carnival

-Michigan Technological University's Winter Carnival is an annual celebration that takes place every winter in Houghton, Michigan.
-It is a time to celebrate the large amounts of snowfall Michigan's Keweenaw Peninsula receives each winter.
-Winter Carnival is characterized by snow statues, outdoor games, and many student activities.
-February 2022 marks the 100th anniversary of Winter Carnival.
+Michigan Technological University's Winter Carnival is a winter celebration held annually in Houghton, Michigan.
+The event is characterized by snow statues, outdoor games, and student activities.
+February 2022 marked the 100th anniversary of Winter Carnival.

 History

 Winter Carnival has been hosted by Michigan Technological University since 1922.
 There are conflicting stories, but generally, most agree that the first winter carnival was an ice circus at the Amphidrome.
 Skits with costumers were presented and over the years, various other features were added.
 There was ski riding in 1927 in which people were towed by a low-flying plane.
 The first Winter Carnival queen was selected in 1928 with coronation ceremonies marking the occasion.
 A major feature of Winter Carnival has been a hockey series which was stated in 1928 when the Michigan Tech Huskies swept the University of Michigan.

 The First snow statues were built in the early 1930s, and by 1935, the building of statues became established as an important feature of the Winter Carnival.
 In time, a carnival queen and a carnival parade were added.
 In 1930, Winter Carnival was cancelled due to the Great Crash the previous year.
 None would be held until 1934, when Michigan Tech's chapter of Blue Key National Honor Fraternity revived Winter Carnival and ran the event.
 Winter Carnival was cancelled in 1944 due to World War II.
 In 1946, Winter Carnival returned with the addition of skits and were performed at the Kerredge Theater in Hancock, Michigan.
 Ice revues and pageantry on Mont Ripley became popular in the 1950s.
 In time, Winter Carnival became a manifestation of campus life at Michigan Tech - a break in the winter term that was bringing reams of publicity.
 Photographs, published in metropolitan newspapers, attracted national attention.